cpp-lln-lab/CPP_LabGuide/doc/contributing.md

 Each article/section of the website is a specific markdown (`.md`) file with (more or less) the same transparent name.

 If you're new to markdown, here's a quick [cheatsheet](https://www.markdownguide.org/cheat-sheet/).
-Just find the the markdown file you want to edit (eg the one for this section [contributing.md](https://github.com/cpp-lln-lab/CPP_LabGuide/blob/main/doc/contributing.md)) and click on `edit` (the pen icon) on the top right.

 ### Edit from github